mchateloin/8tracks-mix-feeds/README.md

 ## items_per_row

-You can control how many mixes you have in each row and achieve a grid like feed like I did before or�
+You can control how many mixes you have in each row and achieve a grid like feed like I did before or'

 Try vertical orientation: